dejourford/siem_honeypot/README.md

 <hr>

-`Step 12`
+## Step 12) Run KQL Query

-Run the following KQL query to generate all of the IP addresses of attackers on the VM and utilize the geo locations from the uploaded geo file
+In this step, I run the following KQL query to generate all of the IP addresses of attackers on the VM and utilize the geo locations from the uploaded geo file:

 ```powershell
 let geoWatchlist = _GetWatchlist('geoip');